 2) What is the purpose of having such a peculiar pattern on their bodies?

 In the Medieval era, people believed that zebras had white bodies with black stripes.
 The proof of this hypothesis lay in the fact that they had white underbellies.
 This makes logical sense; white, being a lighter color, would be the base to a darker black.

 Zebra embryos are completely black.
 The white stripes appear during the last embryonic stage.

-What is the Purpose of these Stripes?
+What is the Purpose of a Zebra’s Stripes?

 2) Regulate body temperature